nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## _Session Management_
 > A session represents a group outing that involves a list of participants and
-> spans an arbitrary period of time containing one or more activities.
+> spans an arbitrary period of time containing activities.

 ### Overview